Super Documents

 These tools include:

-• Online notes and super documents for all your digital document creation, management, storage.
+• Online notes and super documents for all your digital document creation, management, and storage.
 You can also search text images and documents using optical character recognition (OCR) technology, which makes it much easier to search for what you’re looking for.

 • Client portals to manage all your customer interactions and transactions.